lpaparusso/DriVe-forecast/README.md

-# DLfmwk_driver
+# DriVe-forecast
-Code accompanying the paper "A Deep-Learning Framework to Predict the Dynamics of a Human-Driven Vehicle Based on the Road Geometry" by Luca Paparusso, Stefano Melzi, and Francesco Braghin.
+Code accompanying the paper "Real-Time Forecasting of Driver-Vehicle Dynamics on 3D Roads: a Deep-Learning Framework Leveraging Bayesian Optimisation" by Luca Paparusso, Stefano Melzi, and Francesco Braghin.

 ## Contents
 - functions.py: useful functions called in the main;